dam5s/disk-space-usage/README.md

 ```

 If your prefer a different line length, feel free to update the `Makefile` to your team's liking
-and have developers configure Android Studio as well.
+and have developers configure their IDE as well.

 ## Check before push